phac-nml/irida/doc/user/user/dashboard/index.md

 ### Remote instances of IRIDA

-Remote instances of IRIDA can be used as data sources for associated projects and worklfows.
+Remote instances of IRIDA can be used as data sources for associated projects and workflows.
 The "Remote IRIDA Connections" section allows users to connect to remote instances of IRIDA.

 **Note**: You must have been provided with a username and password for a remote instance of IRIDA before you can use the data located on that instance.